Putting your mind at ease in your new home

-When we move to a new house, it can take a while to really get settled in.
+Whenever we’ve moved to a new house, it’s taken a while to really get settled in.
 That’s no surprise when you consider that you’ve upheaved your whole life and dumped it in a place you don’t know; in the days and weeks after a move, it isn’t unusual for the whole family to feel disrupted.

 Kids can play up as homesickness sets in and you and your other half may start to snap as you adjust to new routines.
 And, you can bet that the whole household will have a fair amount of trouble sleeping.